 HAVE FURTHER QUESTIONS REGARDING THE SLPA PROGRAM?

-COME TO AN ORIENTATION MEETING ON ONE OF THE FOLLOWING DATES:
+COME TO AN ORIENTATION MEETING ON THE FOLLOWING DATE:

 NO RSVP REQUIRED

 (nor do you have to be currently enrolled at Santa Ana College to attend)

 Monica (Porter) Zarske, Professor/ Coordinator